gulkhan92/contract-compliance-manager/README.md

   schema validation, 1-shot corrective retry, deterministic date arithmetic, and human-in-the-loop review gating.

+## Phase 6 – Obligation & Review APIs

+- Added full CRUD endpoints for obligations (create, update, delete, list) with audit logging and contract‑scoped validation.

-**Still ahead**: the obligation/review CRUD API, the compliance calendar UI, the automated alerting scheduler, and the renewal-workflow views — see the roadmap in the engineering walkthrough.
+**Next steps**: the compliance calendar UI, the automated alerting scheduler, and the renewal‑workflow views — see the roadmap in the engineering walkthrough.

 ## Architecture